jonnyleealas/401-Reads/java/keywords.md

 Static methods and variables are associated with the whole class, not objects of the class.
 Static methods and non-static methods can interact with static variables. void = means the method doesn't not return anything.

+# About MVC
+Model view controller are sometimes named differently according to different IDE'S.